In this fast-paced world, it’s easy to forget the most crucial aspect of our existence… self-love.

 The good news is that as adults we can do the work and heal the past.

-Every single human being on earth is designed to heal the past.
+Every single soul on earth is designed to heal the past.

 Beware of negative self-talk

-The absolute best book on positive and negative self-talk is What to Say When You Talk to Yourself by Shad Helmstetter.
+The absolute best book on how to talk to yourself and positive affirmations is What to Say When You Talk to Yourself by Shad Helmstetter.

 I cannot imagine my life without this transformative book.